In this tab, you can control what fields the solver will output and provide various settings to control the resolution and compression.

 Particles

 Particles always get their positions set when being output.
-However, you can choose whether or not the velocity and color attribute is output.
+However, you can choose whether or not the velocity, temperature, color, and viscosity attributes are output.

 outputTabParticleColorSettings.png